Cetirizine (Zyrtec®) for Dogs and Cats

 Overview of Cetirizine (Zyrtec®) for Dogs and Cats

-- Cetirizine, commonly known by the brand name Zyrtec®, is a type of anti-histamine commonly recommended for dogs with itching.
-It can also be used in cats.
+- Cetirizine, commonly known by the brand name Zyrtec®, is a type of anti-histamine often recommended by veterinarians for dogs with itching.

 - There are two types of histamine receptors: H1 and H2.
 H1 receptors affect small blood vessels and smooth muscles.
 When histamine attaches to the H1 receptors, the small blood vessels dilate and fluid begins to leak out.
 This results in tissue swelling and itchiness.
 In addition, the smooth muscles lining the small airways constrict, causing tightness and some breathing difficulty.
 H2 receptors affect heart rate and stomach acid secretions.
 When histamine attaches to H2 receptors, the heart rate increases and stomach acid secretions are increased, potentially increasing the risk of developing ulcers.